nandolawson/LinkLoom/README.md

     "accent": "#ffffff",
     "background": "#000000",
     "button": "#333333",
-    "particles": true,
-    "particle1": "#181818",
-    "particle2": "#3c3c3c",
-    "particle3": "#606060"
+    "wallpaper": "particledrift"
 }
 ```

-All values (except for particles) should be color codes as hexadecimal values.
+All values (except for wallpaper) should be color codes as hexadecimal values.
 Here is a explanation for every of them:

 - _`accent`_ is for the color of the text and for highlighted buttons
 - _`background`_ is the color of the background
 - _`button`_ is the color of the buttons
-- _`particles`_ enables / disables the animated background.
-Set it to true or false.
+- _`wallpaper`_ enables the animated wallpaper if set to _particledrift_

-- _`particle1`_, _`particle2`_, & _`particle3`_ is for the color of the particles in the background
+### particledrift.json

+This config looks similiar to the one above:

+´´´json
+{
+    "particle1": "#181818",
+    "particle2": "#3c3c3c",
+    "particle3": "#606060"
+}
+´´´

+All the values are hexadecimal color codes.
+They are there to determine the colors of the particles.

 ## License